What is the Samurai Brotherhood?

 Is there a fee?

 Yes, there is a modest fee required for participation.
-It’s $150.00 for the 6 initial meetings.
-After 3 months the fee is reduced, and reduced again after 6 months.
+The cost is $100 per month for the 3 months.
+After 3 months the fee is reduced to $65 per month.

 Why is there a fee?